fatemeh-mgsdi/fatemeh-mgsdi.github.io/_tabs/about.md

 ![animation_coding](https://user-images.githubusercontent.com/33480382/211194911-aec500aa-c30a-461e-9631-133373d9aa01.gif)

+Currently, I'm working as a back-end developer at [Tiss](https://tiss.co/), developing IoT based energy monitoring softwares, helping companies by bringing up solutions to monitor their energy efficiency.<br>
+Meanwhile, I'm working as a remote full-stack developer in [Techmockinterview](https://techmockinterview.com/), a platform that provides professional interviewers from big companies like Google, and Facebook to candidates who have dreams about working in those companies.

-You can review my latest work in my Portfolio and read more about my biography, experience, skills, education and much more in my [resume](../assets/resume.pdf).
+You can review my latest work in my portfolio and read more about my biography, experience, skills, education and much more in my [resume](../assets/resume.pdf).

-With all that said, I don’t like to just define myself by the work I’ve done.
-My inspiration is boundless, it fuels me in the pursuit of cultivating new skills.
-My ability to juggle different projects and roles with relative ease is the key to my success.